BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ### Earning bitcoin

 Some users may choose to accept bitcoin as a form of payment.
 Many people already started accepting bitcoin for their work.
 Some employers might also choose to pay part of their staff's salary in bitcoin.
-This is one way to fill a wallet.
+This is one way to fund a wallet.

 > Fun Fact 🏈: Former Seattle Seahawk Russel Okung puts half of his salary in Bitcoin and is now considered one of the highest paid players in the league.
 >